Zacharie Allemand

-Zacharie Jacques Théodore Allemand (1 May 1762, in Port-Louis – 2 March 1826, in Toulon) was a French admiral.
+Vice-Admiral Zacharie Jacques Théodore, comte Allemand (1 May 1762 – 2 March 1826) was a French Navy officer who served in the French Revolutionary and Napoleonic Wars.

 Biography

 Early career

-Allemand was born to a captain of the East Indian Company.
+Allemand was born to a captain of the French East India Company.
 Orphaned at an early age, he started his sailing career at 12 as an apprentice on Superbe, an East Indiaman.
 In 1778, at the outbreak of the American War of Independence, he volunteered for Navy service of Sévère, in Suffren's squadron.
 By the end of the war, Allemand had risen to lieutenant de frégate and served on Annibal.
 He later went on to serve on the fluyts Baleine and Outarde in the Indian Ocean.

 In late 1786, Allemand returned to France to benefit from a reform of the Navy by which he could obtain a permanent commission of sous-lieutenant de vaisseau for his service.
 In this capacity, he served on a number of frigates in the Caribbean and off America.